On Bernstein- and Marcinkiewicz-type inequalities on multivariate $C^\alpha$-domains: Introduction and main results

 In a recent paper \cite{DaiPry} the authors proved a new tangential Bernstein type inequality in $L^p$ spaces for algebraic polynomials on a general compact $C^2$ domain.
 As an important application of this inequality, a Marcinkiewicz type inequality with asymptotically optimal number of sample points for discretization of $L^p$ norms of algebraic polynomials on $C^2$ domains was given.
-The main goal of the present paper is to extend the results of \cite{DaiPry} to $C^\al$ domains with $1\leq\al<2$.
+The main goal of the present paper is to extend the results of \cite{DaiPry} to $C^\al$ domains with $1\leq\al<2$ (see Definition \ref{def-C2} for the precise definition of $C^\al$-domains).
 Similar to the case of uniform norm for $C^\al$ domains, $ 1\leq\al<2$, both the order of the tangential derivatives in $L^p$ Markov type estimates and the measure of distance from the boundary of the domain in tangential $L^p$ Bernstein type upper bounds are affected by the quantity $\al$ characterizing the smoothness of the domain.
-The generalization of the $L^p$ tangential Bernstein-Markov type inequality from $C^2$ to $C^\al$ domains, $1\leq\al<2$ requires first a weighted analogue of the $C^2$ result with an explicit dependence on the size of the second derivatives.
-This is accomplished in Section 2 for certain graph domains in $\RR^2$.
-In Section 3 we make a transition from the $C^2$ to $C^\al, 1\leq\al<2$ case using approximation by Steklov transform.
-Then in Sections 4 and 5 we proceed by considering higher dimensional graph domains and general $C^\al, 1\leq\al<2$ domains, respectively.
-As mentioned above the parameter $\al$ effects upper bounds in $L^p$ tangential Bernstein-Markov type inequality, so this naturally leads to the question of sharpness of our results.
-Section 6 is concerned with exhibiting that our upper bounds are the best possible.
-Finally in Sections 7 ($d=2$) and 8 ($d>2$), as an application we show that similar to \cite{DaiPry} our results yield a Marcinkiewicz type inequality with asymptotically optimal number of sample points for discretization of $L^p$ norms of algebraic polynomials on $C^\al$ domains in $\RR^d$ with $2-\frac{2}{d}<\al\leq 2$.